 Vitamin A triggers a specific gene that produces new skin cells.
 It is no surprise then, that many skincare/beauty products contain retinol and/or retinoic acid which are either derived from vitamin A or made in a laboratory to mimic vitamin A. It would be very helpful in the condition of Rosaceato eat a diet that supplies plenty of beta-carotene, which is converted in the liver to vitamin A as required.

 Beta carotene is present in brightly coloured vegetables, especially orange and red, but also in green vegetables too.
 One of the highest food sources of Beta carotene is Sweet Potato.
-This dynamic vegetable scores very high as an anti-inflammatory food, contains around one third the quantity of starch , yet one third more fibre as compared to white potatoes (starch should be limited and fibre should be increased while bringing Rosacea under control).
+This dynamic vegetable scores very high as an anti-inflammatory food contains around one-third the quantity of starch, yet one-third more fiber as compared to white potatoes (starch should be limited and fiber should be increased while bringing Rosacea under control).
 This makes sweet potatoes a Super Food for the Rosacea sufferer.
 Here is a rosacea recipe to help introduce these nutritional wonders into your diet.

 - 1-1 1/2 lbs. sweet potatoes